 - 1 cup water

 Place one cup of water into the Instant Pot; add the trivet to the bottom of pot.
 Stack the eggs on top of each other on the trivet.

-Lock the Instant Pot lid into place, then use the manual setting, choosing High Pressure for 6 minutes, bringing the Instant Pot to full pressure.
+Lock the Instant Pot lid into place, choosing High Pressure for 6 minutes, bringing the Instant Pot to full pressure.

 When the timer sounds, perform a quick release to remove all the pressure from the Instant Pot.

 Immediately pour the entire contents of the Instant Pot into a large bowl of ice water.

-After 2-3 minutes of letting the eggs chill a bit, remove the eggs, on at a time from the bowl of water, cracking the shells of each egg on the counter.
-Re-submerge each egg then beneath the cold water in the bowl, gently peeling all the shells from each egg with your fingers.
+After 2-3 minutes of letting the eggs chill a bit, remove the eggs, one at a time from the bowl of water, cracking the shells of each egg on the counter.
+Re-submerge each egg beneath the cold water in the bowl, gently peeling and pulling all the shells from each egg with your fingers.